makannew/Composer/README.md

 #### addFunction

-We can add our live functions using ```addFunction(functionName)``` method.
+We can add our live functions using ```myComp.addFunction(functionName)``` method.
 Each function should have an unique name to considered as a new property.
 So while we updating input arguments of a function the result will be stored as a property under that function's name.
 Other functions may use this result or results to generate new properties and so on.

 Arguments should pass to function by [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) method to make arguments readable for composer.